Expressive Therapy: Creative Expression & Therapy For Mental Health

 A closer look at expressive therapy

 Expressive arts therapy is an area of alternative and complementary medicine that combines creative expression with traditional talk therapy to improve an individual’s emotional state.
 Complementary medicine is any therapeutic treatment that is used to supplement the main treatment.
-Using a journal, musical instruments, and other forms of creative outlets during therapy sessions can aid in the therapeutic process.
+Using a journal, musical instruments, and other modalities of creative outlets during therapy sessions can aid in the therapeutic process.
+Studies show that expressive arts therapy can also help individuals focus on managing anxiety, providing a structured way to express emotions.

 Anyone can benefit from expressive therapy.
-Current literature on the subject emphasizes the benefits of art therapy for older adults in nursing homes and music therapy for people experiencing symptoms of depression and other mental health conditions, although research shows that these therapies are beneficial in almost every setting.
+Current literature on the subject emphasizes the benefits of art therapy for older adults in nursing homes and music therapy for people experiencing symptoms of depression, anxiety, and other mental health conditions, although research shows that these therapies are beneficial in almost every setting.
+Expressive therapy has also been used to help a cancer patient cope with emotional distress, offering a creative outlet that supports both emotional and physical well-being.

 What is an expressive therapist?